Line Editor vs. Copy Editor: What’s the Difference?

 Line editor vs. a copy editor – is there a difference?

 Yes!
-While both line editors and copy editors refine written content – everything from literary novels and academic essays to business materials and blog posts – they each play a unique role in the editing process.
+While both line editors and copy editors refine written content – everything including literary novels, academic essays, business materials, and blog posts – they each play a unique role in the editing process.
 In this guide, we’ll take a closer look at the difference between line and copy editing (with lots of examples along the way).

 What Is a Line Edit?